Accent Modification – Providing Tools for Success While Embracing Cultural Diversity.

 Once monthly skill generalization outings (per client preference) in the community to practice learned skills and receive coaching in live time

 This option would replace a regularly scheduled treatment session for that week

-About the Program Developer:
+About the Program Director:

 Becky Pickering, M.S., CCC-SLP is an ASHA certified Speech-Language Pathologist with over 9 years of clinical experience.
 She comes to Pam Manser & Associates from her previous position at the University of Louisiana at Monroe, where she was an Instructor in the Speech-Language Pathology Program, teaching Bachelor’s level courses and supervising Master’s level clinicians in an on-campus speech therapy clinic.
 She taught courses on multicultural issues in clinical service delivery, as well as clinical phonetics, where aspiring SLPs learn the distinctive features and all facets of production for every American English speech sound represented by the International Phonetic Alphabet (IPA).
 She was recognized in her department as the expert on Accent Modification and served clients from a variety of linguistic backgrounds over the years, including but not limited to, speakers of Korean, Cantonese, Nepalese, and Spanish influenced English as well as Southern American English who desired a more General American English accent.
 Clientele for accent modification included doctors and other medical professionals, university professors, businessmen and women, local television personalities, international college students, and high school students, among others.